EddyMcNut/uc-intg-onkyo-avr/docs/volume.md

 ![](../screenshots/muting-multi.png)

-Lookup `multi-zone-muting` in the [JSON](../src/eiscp-commands.ts) to the available options, for example `zone2-zone3-toggle` to toggle zones2 and 3 but not the main zone.
+Lookup `multi-zone-muting` in the [JSON](../src/eiscp-commands.ts) to see the available options, for example `zone2-zone3-toggle` to toggle zones2 and 3 but not the main zone.

 [back to main README](../README.md#volume)